Summit cross: History

-What summit crosses may express can be exemplified by the crosses erected and re-erected on the comparatively insignificant Butte de Warlencourt, a pre-Christian tumulus on the Somme, only some 20m above the surrounding terrain but a scene of intense fighting during World War I, when it was the objective of costly and fruitless British attacks during the battle of the Somme: "this pagan memorial was Christianized by bombardment and large numbers of dead," and claimed with first a British cross (1917), then a German one (1918), the latter being removed during the interwar period and replaced by soldiers of the Wehrmacht, in "a symbolic conflict of ownership fought with cruciform images."
+What summit crosses may express can be exemplified by those erected and re-erected on the comparatively insignificant Butte de Warlencourt, a pre-Christian tumulus on the Somme, only some 20m above the surrounding terrain but a scene of intense fighting during World War I, when it was the objective of costly and fruitless British attacks during the battle of the Somme: "this pagan memorial was Christianized by bombardment and large numbers of dead," and claimed with first a British cross (1917), then a German one (1918), the latter being removed during the interwar period and replaced by soldiers of the Wehrmacht, in "a symbolic conflict of ownership fought with cruciform images."

 The erection of summit crosses experienced a boom in the early 20th century.
 After the First World War and even after the Second World War, many new crosses were erected.
 Communities often organized this sometimes very expensive and logistically difficult task on very high mountain peaks in the memory of the fallen, and war veterans in particular were often involved in their installation.
-A superlative example is the Heroes' Cross on Caraiman Peak, in the Bucegi mountains of Romania at an altitude of 2291m — the largest construction of this sort in the world (as recognized in 2013 by the Guinness World Records).
-Built between 1926 and 1928 to honor the fallen heroes of the First World War, great efforts were put into its construction, the location being so high and so remote.
+A superlative example is the Heroes' Cross on Caraiman Peak, in the Bucegi Mountains of Romania at an altitude of 2291m — the largest construction of this sort in the world (as recognized in 2013 by the Guinness World Records).
+Built between 1926 and 1928 to honor fallen heroes of the First World War, great efforts were put into its construction, the location being so high and so remote.
 Marie of Edinburgh, Queen of Romania, and King Ferdinand of Romania initiated and supervised its construction, supported by war veterans' associations, local businesses and many local volunteers.
-The Cross is 36m high, with its horizontal arms spanning 14m; it has many light bulbs covering its entire face on the Prahova Valley side, and at commissioning it had an electrical generator in its base and its light could be seen from a great distance.
-Nowadays it is connected to the electrical grid.
+The Cross is 36m high, with its horizontal arms spanning 14m; it has many lightbulbs covering its entire face on the Prahova Valley side, and at commissioning had an electrical generator in its base enabling its light to be seen from a great distance.
+Nowadays, it is connected to the electrical grid.
 Under the Communist regime, it was endangered by plans to transform it into a totally different symbol, by removing the horizontal arms and adding a red star on top.

 Another famous example from this period is the cross at the Zuckerhütl, whose construction in 1947 was dramatized on film a year later.
-Today summit crosses are often put up by the local tourist association or branch of the Alpine Club.
+Today, summit crosses are often put up by the local tourist association or branch of the Alpine Club.